Home Paul Adefarasin Biography: Age, Wife, Children, Net Worth

 He was named Forbes Africa’s Most Influential Personality of the Year in 2021.
 His estimated net worth is $5 million.

-Paul’s ministry legacy encompasses spiritual, social, and cultural impact: through House on the Rock, The Experience Lagos, media outreach, and philanthropy, he has inspired a generation of believers to pursue excellence, faith, and kingdom-minded living.
+Paul’s ministry legacy spans spiritual, social, and cultural impact.
+It includes House on the Rock, The Experience Lagos, media outreach, and philanthropy.
+He has inspired many believers.
+They are encouraged to pursue excellence, faith, and kingdom-focused living.

 Social Media Presence